radixdlt/babylon-node/olympia-engine/README.md

-# radix-engine-library
+# olympia-engine

-radix-engine-library is a UTXO-based state machine.
+The `olympia-engine` is a UTXO-based state machine that was used in Olympia.

+It will be replaced by the babylon engine `state-manager`.

 ## Contribute